endormi/tilux/README.md

 ## What is Tilux?

 Tilux is a tool for Linux with a bunch of scripts included.
-These scripts vary from cryptography to sysamdin.

 This is still very much a work in progress.